ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 mentors, the judges, the speakers, and of course, those of you who are participating.

+Today I'm going to spend some time talking about the Growth Mindset.
+This talk is going to focus specifically on the value of a Growth Mindset with respect to breaking into the software development industry, but I can't stress enough how valuable it can be in all aspects of your life.

+So what am I talking about?
+What is this "Growth Mindset" thing?

+WIP:
+A person with a growth mindset believes that they are a dynamic being, capable of improving their skills and adapting to new situations.
+They recognize that effort and practice are essential to learning and that they can develop their

+WIP: Don't know if I should talk about the fixed mindset at all?
+This is in contrast to a fixed mindset, in which a person believes that their skills and abilities are set in stone and cannot be changed.

 A growth mindset leads to a desire to learn and therefore a tendency to embrace challenges, persist in the face of setbacks, see failure as essential to mastery, learn from criticism, and find lessons and inspiration in the success